PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-06-20 07:07:39
+Last updated: 2024-06-20 07:08:11
-Random Quote: You ever touch me again, I will burn your eyes out! - Starlight
+Random Quote: Stella hated Star Wars!
+She lied to you.
+Search your feelings, Ted.
+You know it to be true! - Marshall Eriksen